dhananjaygr/Userpermissions/UserPermissions/portal.md

  - #Days - Number of days the event will span.

- - Start Date - Time at which lab environments should be ready.
+ - Start TIme - Time at which lab environments should be ready.

  - City - City where the event is hosted.